How to Play A Tight, Aggressive Poker Strategy

-Aggression is essential because no one is going to give you their money – you have to take it from them.
+Aggression is essential because no one is going to give you their chips – you have to take them from them.
 Therefore, without aggression you are going to struggle to win pots.
 Once you decide to become involved in a hand, you should also be ready to fight for the pot.
 If you don’t, your opponents are going to notice your reluctance and they will begin to bully you like you are back in the schoolyard.

 But realize that blind aggression is not the solution either.
-You need to adjust your aggression levels according to the type of table you are playing on and the way in which the board develops.
+You need to adjust your aggression levels according to the type of table you are playing and the way in which the board develops.

 For example, if your table is filled with passive players who continually fold to a raise, then this is an excellent spot to show aggression.
 But if you are sat with several highly aggressive players, then too much aggression could start a war.
 Also, betting when the board probably has you beat is just like throwing money down the drain.